FlyingWhalesHQ/flying-whales-blog/_posts/2023-05-31-content-based-filtering.md

 # Content based recommendation

 To build a content based recommendation system, we need to build a profile for each items.
 A profile is represented by a feature vector.
 For example, the features of a movie can be the actor, the director, the year and the genre.
+For the content based recommendation, the gist of the algorithm is to look for similarity among items, hence the result can be not so much novel and diverse.
+And each time a new item comes in, we need to profile it.
+Those attribute scoring might be automated or done by human and it can be costly.

 # Code examples